Out of Africa (film): Plot

-In 1913, after being rejected by a Swedish nobleman, Danish aristocrat Karen Dinesen proposes a marriage of convenience to the nobleman's brother, Baron Bror Blixen.
+In 1913, after being turned down by a Swedish nobleman, Danish aristocrat Karen Dinesen suggests a marriage of convenience to the nobleman's brother, Baron Bror Blixen.
 They plan to move to Nairobi, British East Africa, where Bror intends to invest Karen's money in a dairy farm.
-She will join him a few months later, at which time they will marry.
-En route to Nairobi, Karen's train is hailed by big-game hunter Denys Finch Hatton, who knows Bror and entrusts her with his ivory haul.
+She will join him a few months later, and they will get married.
+On her way to Nairobi, Karen's train is stopped by big-game hunter Denys Finch Hatton, who knows Bror and entrusts her with his ivory haul.
+Farah, a Somali headman employed by Bror, greets Karen at the railway station and escorts her to the Muthaiga Club to meet her future husband, but is barred from the men's only establishment.

-Farah, the Somali headman Bror hired, greets Karen at the railway station.
-She is taken to the Muthaiga Club.
-She enters the men-only salon seeking her future husband, but is soon asked to leave.
-Karen and Bror immediately marry and become Baroness Blixen.
-Karen learns that Bror has changed their plan and instead bought a coffee farm, but it is at too high an elevation to be very productive.
-Karen needs Bror's help managing the farm, but he is more interested in guiding big-game hunting safaris.

-Karen comes to love Africa and its people.
-She looks after the Kikuyu people who live on her land, establishes a school there, helps with their medical needs, and arbitrates their disputes.
-Meanwhile, she attempts to build a formal European homelife equal to other nearby upper-class colonists.
-She befriends a young woman, Felicity (whose character is based on a young Beryl Markham).
-Eventually, Karen and Bror's mutual feelings deepen, and they do consummate their marriage.
-However, Bror keeps pursuing other women, while Karen fills her evenings, socialising with neighbor visitors.
+When Karen and Bror marry, she becomes Baroness Blixen.
+Bror has changed their plan and instead bought a coffee farm that is at too high an elevation to be productive.
+Bror is more interested in guiding hunting safaris than helping run the farm.
+Karen comes to love Africa and looking after the Kikuyu people who live on her land.
+She establishes a school, helps with their medical needs, and arbitrates their disputes.
+Attempting to build a formal European homelife on par with that of nearby upper-class colonists, she befriends a young woman, Felicity.
+(Note: Her character is based on a young Beryl Markham.)

-As World War I reaches East Africa, the colonists form a militia led by colonial patriarch Lord Delamere, which includes Denys and Bror.
-A military expedition searches for forces from the neighbor German colony of German East Africa.
-Responding to the militia's need for supplies, Karen leads a tiring and long expedition to find them and returns safely.
-Karen contracts syphilis from Bror, returns to Denmark for treatment and recuperation while Bror manages the farm in her absence.
-Bror resumes his safari work upon Karen's return.
-They live separately after she discovers that he is still a philanderer.
+As World War I approaches East Africa, colonists form a militia led by colonial patriarch Lord Delamere, which includes Denys and Bror.
+A military expedition searches for forces from the neighboring German colony of German East Africa.
+Responding to the militia's need for supplies, Karen leads a long, exhausting expedition to find them and returns safely.
+Karen contracts syphilis from Bror, then goes back to Denmark for treatment and recovery while Bror manages the farm in her absence.
+After Karen's return, she lives apart from Bror, realizing he is still a womanizer.
+He resumes his safari work.